 Stern doesn’t think box cutters killed her husband Jim Potorti, who was working at the World Trade Center when airliners crashed into the towers.
 “The planes flying into the buildings is what killed my husband,” said Stern, an author and the first executive director of Families of September 11.

 But she doesn’t think people need knives on airplanes.
 “I am aware of the argument that anything can be made into a weapon, but knives make it easy,” Stern said.

 The Transportation Security Administration’s announcement last week that pocket knives and other previously prohibited items will be allowed in airline cabins starting in April has sparked an outcry among many concerned travelers, lawmakers and aviation professionals.
 The new rules won’t ease screening for passengers, some say, while adding an unnecessary threat to the safety of airline crews and passengers.

 TSA rules on knives, sports equipment

 “The rules are so enormously confusing for the passenger and so arbitrarily applied,” said Stern.

-, knives with blades that are 2.36 inches (6 centimeters) or shorter and less than a 1/2 inch wide will be allowed in airline cabins as long as the blade is not fixed or does not lock into place.
+Under the new rules, knives with blades that are 2.36 inches (6 centimeters) or shorter and less than a 1/2 inch wide will be allowed in airline cabins as long as the blade is not fixed or does not lock into place.
 Razor blades and box cutters are still prohibited.
-The rules also allow passengers to carry two golf clubs, toy bats or other sports sticks -- such as ski poles, hockey sticks, lacrosse sticks and pool cues -- aboard in carry-on luggage.
+The rules also allow passengers to carry two golf clubs, toy bats or other sports sticks – such as ski poles, hockey sticks, lacrosse sticks and pool cues – aboard in carry-on luggage.